margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 The lone bird flies high through the spring trees.
 The lone bird sits still on the electric wire.
-The lone bird sits gracefully on the yellow driving sign.
+The lone bird sails gracefully on the yellow driving sign.
+The lone bird rests on a walking sine.
+The lone bird launches and lands onto a brown tree branch.

 ## Fighting for Her Independence ##
 Through the fight for her independence, there is ground beneath her feet.